ryan4yin/nix-darwin-kickstarter/minimal/README.md

 # Nix Darwin Kickstarter - Minimal

-A minimal configuration that only contains the necessary configuration to start using nix-darwin, and can be safely deployed to your own system.
+ A basic configuration comprising essential settings for initiating nix-darwin.
+It can be safely deployed to your system.

 ## How to Start